- UCAS course code

 |Available as a free choice unit?||No|

 The course unit will involve detailed study of the concept of social justice (including relational approaches) and explore their relevance to diverse educational contexts, locally, nationally and globally.
-It will consider social justice in relation to the following content areas:
+It will consider social justice in relation to poverty, power and place drawing on research from MIE and globally.

-This course unit aims to develop students’ knowledge and understanding of ways in which threats to social justice and equity in education have been overcome by exploring examples of policy and practice in a range of local, national and international contexts.
+This course unit aims to develop students’ knowledge and understanding of ways in which to social justice in education have been understood and applied by exploring examples of policy and practice in a range of local, national and international contexts.
 Key issues will be explored in sufficient detail to allow students to gain knowledge of specific historical, social and cultural contexts which give rise to educational inequalities and issues of injustice.

 Teaching and learning methods